acmpesuecc/perf-test/README.md

 *  Multithreading was one of the most major issues, deciding where the controls flow, etc. We figured it out by asking other developers in StackOverflow and analysing other multithreaded application.
 *  We encountered the race conditions problem, due to multithreading, multiple IOs on a single memory and rapid `while` loops.
-Our workaround was introducing      consistency by using various buffers and adding them up in the end.
+Our workaround was introducing eventual consistency by using various buffers and adding them up in the end.